CodeRreaper69/automation/README.md

 1. **Shutdown Script**: Execute a command to gracefully shut down the computer.
 2. **Restart Script**: Perform a controlled restart of the system.
 3. **Scheduled Tasks**: Set up scheduled tasks to automate shutdowns or restarts at specific times.
+4. **Whatsapp Automator**: Will send automatic whatsapp messages to the sender using his/her phone number and countrycode and message body
 ## Requirements

 Ensure your system meets the following requirements before using the automation scripts: